nghttp2/nghttp2/doc/sources/h2load-howto.rst

 .. note::

-    Please note that h2load uses sheme, host and port in the first URI and ignores those parts in the rest of the URIs.
+    Please note that h2load uses scheme, host and port in the first URI and ignores those parts in the rest of the URIs.